 Conclusion

-2046, being 0.05° plus one planet rotation after 1985.
-2046 also connects to Whaty's tomb at the Saqqara pyramid complex near Cairo, who was a priest from 2450 bc (20 km away at Djoser).
+The year 2046, being 0.05° plus one planet rotation after 1985.
+2046 also connects to Whaty's tomb at the Saqqara pyramid complex near Cairo, who was a priest from 2450 BC (20 km away at Djoser).

-Describing his tomb's size an equation;
+Describing his tomb's size with an equation:

 (0.523⁴)×100×(20×0.523) or